-What you can do to help hemorrhoids and make bowel movements after delivery little easier:
+What can help hemorrhoids and bowel movements after delivery a little easier:

 - Stool softeners: Over-the-counter stool softeners like Colace are a great idea for the first couple of weeks after giving birth.
 This medication helps keep more water in the bowel to keep the stool softer.

 - Healthy foods: Help your tummy out by eating well.
 Good nutrition is key to normal digestion.
 Consider a daily cup of yogurt, plenty of fruits and veggies (broccoli and spinach), and beans (kidney, garbanzo, etc.).
 There are also some high-fiber cereals and granola bars as well.
 When looking at packaging, try to find fiber at least 5 grams per serving.

 - Witch hazel pads can provide some cool relief to hemorrhoids.